How do clearance certificates work when switching between health funds?

 - A history of your recent claim.

-The aim of the clearance certificate is to protect insurance providers from consumers trying to cheat the system.
-In the past, insurance companies have seen consumers lodging large claims shortly after joining and then cancelling their membership.
+The aim of the clearance certificate is to protect funds from consumers trying to cheat the system.
+In the past, health funds have seen consumers lodging large claims shortly after joining and then cancelling their membership.
 This increases premiums for others in that particular fund.

 How do I obtain my clearance certificate?

 You have two options.
-You can get your newly chosen fund provider to get your clearance certificate or you can speak to your current insurance provider and they will be able to give you a clearance to switch funds.
+You can get your newly chosen fund to get your clearance certificate or you can speak to your current fund and they will be able to give you a clearance to switch funds.
 If you want to handle this yourself, you’ll need to complete the document and send the certificate back yourself.

 For example, private health insurer Bupa can arrange the transfer for you.
-All you need to do is contact the company and provide the following details.
+All you need to do is contact the fund and provide the following details.